junghyunJJ/ggmend/README.md

-# ggmend
-GGmend: A Mendelian randomization method for finding gene-on-gene regulatory effects in the presence of unobserved confounders
+# GGmend: A Mendelian randomization method for finding gene-on-gene regulatory effects in the presence of unobserved confounders

 Abstract